oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-monitoring-traffic-flows.md

 You can see that in both the HTTP metrics and TCP metrics sections the namespace tg-hekidon (your namespace will be different of course) is showing a request rate.

-Unlike the Kubernetes dashboard the linkerd UI is very much about providing you with data abut what's happening.
-The data is captured by the linkerd-proxies that form the data plane of the servcie mesh and then made available via the Promtheus implementaiton the linkerd install process created.
+Unlike the Kubernetes dashboard the linkerd UI is very much about providing you with data about what's happening.
+The data is captured by the linkerd-proxies that form the data plane of the service mesh and then made available via the Promtheus implementation the linkerd install process created.
 The UI doesn't really offer options for configuring linkerd

 A key point here is that this UI is showing you the **current** load (well actually data collated and processed over the very recent history.
 To see historical data we can use the Grafana instance that the linkerd install process setup.
 We'll get to that later in the module, for now we're just going to look at the Linkerd UI